apache/couchdb-documentation/rfcs/008-map-indexes.md

 Strings will need an additional change in terms of how they are compared with ICU.
 An ICU sort string will be generated upfront and added to the string key.
 This value will be used to sort the string in FDB.
 The original string will be stored so that it can be used when returning the keys to the user.

-CouchDB allows duplicate keys to be emitted for an index, to allow for that a counter value will be added to the end of the keys.
+CouchDB allows duplicate keys to be emitted for an index, to allow for that a counter value `count` will be added to the end of the keys.

 ### Emitting document